-ACCESS for ELLs tests are scored differently, depending on the assessment (paper, online, Kindergarten) and the domain (Listening, Speaking, Reading, Writing):
+ACCESS for ELLs is scored differently, depending on the assessment (Paper, Online, Kindergarten) and the domain (Listening, Speaking, Reading, Writing).

 ACCESS for ELLs Online

-- The test engine automatically scores Listening and Reading during administration.
+- The test platform automatically scores Listening and Reading during administration.

-- Saved responses in the Speaking and Writing domains are automatically sent to DRC.
-DRC scores those responses in winter and spring.
+- Saved responses in the Speaking and Writing domains are automatically sent to our test delivery partner and scored in winter and spring.

 ACCESS for ELLs Paper

-- States send test booklets to DRC for scoring the Listening, Reading and Writing domains.
+- States send test booklets to our test delivery partner for scoring the Listening, Reading and Writing domains.

 Kindergarten ACCESS for ELLs

-- Test Administrators score all domains in the test booklet and send the booklets to DRC, where they are added to the score reports.
+- Test Administrators score all domains in the test booklet and send the booklets to our test delivery partner.

-States have a chance to review their test data (a process called data validation) to identify errors and make corrections before DRC prints the score reports.
-DRC provides the data and ships printed score reports directly to states.
+States have a chance to review their test data (a process called data validation) to identify errors and make corrections before our test delivery partner prints the score reports and ships them directly to states.